 Regarding our email reminders: The email appointment reminders provided by our office are offered as a courtesy to you and should not be your only means of keeping track of your appointments.
 Digital communication can be fickle, so the fact that you may have not have received a reminder does not alleviate you of your financial responsibility for your appointment.

 I value your time, and so strive to structure my sessions in a way that allows me to keep to my planned schedule.
 If I am inadvertently delayed, I will do my best to see that your session is not compromised.
 If you are late for your appointment, we will probably not be able to meet for your usual session length, as I will most likely have therapy appointments scheduled after yours.
 If we are unable to meet for the full session time due to your arriving late, you will still be financially responsible for the entire session, as that is the time I have reserved specifically for you.

 Scheduling a therapy appointment is my commitment to reserve time for you.
 I consider our sessions to be very important, and ask that you do the same and take special care to keep your therapy appointments with me.
-If a situation arises and you must cancel an appointment, your cancellation must be communicated to me by phone at least 48-hours in advance of your appointment time, unless the cancellation is due to an unpredictable emergency.
-At my discretion, a charge of $100 may be applied for any cancellation or no show that does not follow the above guideline.
-This fee is typically not covered by insurance.
+If a situation arises and you must cancel an appointment, your cancellation must be communicated to me by phone or email at least 48-hours in advance of your appointment time, unless the cancellation is due to an unpredictable emergency.
+A charge of $100 will be applied for any cancellation that does not follow the above guideline, and a charge of the full session fee will be applied for a no show/no call.
+These fees are typically not covered by insurance.